-The holiday season is fast upon us.
+The holiday season is fast approaching.
 Just as it’s easy to overeat during the holidays, it’s easy to overspend, especially if you buy on credit.
-People spend about 15 percent more on purchases paid with a credit card.
+Research shows that people spend about 15 percent more on purchases paid with a credit card.
+(So easy when you can just swipe and forget about a purchase.)

-To help you through the holiday rush and keep your spirits bright, here are seven tips to make the most of your money, and save taxes to boot – now there’s a real gift!
+To help you through the holiday rush and keep your spirits bright, here are seven tips to help you afford the holiday, and save taxes to boot – now there’s a real gift!

 1. Make a gift-giving budget and stick to it